Table of Contents

 Comparing the top customer MFA solutions

-The top options for customer MFA range from robust CIAM platforms to tailored MFA solutions.
+The top options for customer MFA range from full-featured CIAM platforms to tailored MFA solutions.
 Each offers a wide variety of MFA options, like OTP, magic links, or proprietary apps.
 Some offer greater control over security, UX, and other features, usually at the cost of higher complexity.

-| Key Features | Strengths | Best for |
+Provider | Key features | Developer experience | Free tier / pricing model | Best for |

 Now, let’s take a closer look at each of these top contenders.